sshodges/excel-stacker/README.md

 ## Converting Excel Stacker to .exe

-  Converting .py application to .exe was done using Python library Pyinstaller.
+  Converting .py application to .exe was done using Python library Pyinstaller, example in `dist` folder.
 The below command run in the terminal to create the .exe application

   ```
   pyinstaller excel_stacker.py --onefile --windowed --icon=img/icon.ico